-In that same autumn 1976 term as the ‘dustbin and barrel sketch’, five Four Pint Can Club members visited Cambridge for a party, to which I had received an invite from Nick Eastwell.
-Keith drove Simon, Shaun, Paul and myself down the A45 to the calm and cloistered buildings of Trinity Hall.
+In that same autumn 1976 term as the ‘dustbin and barrel sketch’, five Four Pint Can Club members visited Cambridge for a party.
+Nick Eastwell had invited just me, but Keith drove Simon, Shaun, Paul and myself down the A45 to the calm and cloisteredTrinity Hall buildings.

 Cell number 5 in Cambridge police station was my resting place.
 I felt as sick with worry as my drunkenness would allow.
 It transpired that the punchee belonged to Magdalene College, and had a top barrister for a dad.
 I had broken his tooth, and they charged me with Actual Bodily Harm.
-They took mug shots and fingerprints, and told me that I would need to come back in a few weeks for the court case.
+They took mug shots and fingerprints, and told me that I would need to return in a few weeks for the court case.

 My misery was broken slightly by the sound of the lads piling into the police station and asking if they could take me home.
 On the long journey I vowed to give up violence.
 And never threw a punch again at anybody.

 The punishment three weeks later was a £30 fine, and the fear that either my university or parents would find out.
 Fortunately, neither did.